-Swiss universities offer a wide range of courses at Bachelor, Master and Doctorate level and in four different languages.
+Swiss universities offer a wide range of courses at Bachelor, Master, and Doctorate level and in four different languages.
 University education in Switzerland is very international, the educational standards are high, and tuition fees are comparatively low.
 All of these factors attract students from around the world looking to learn in the Alpine nation.

 Top universities in Switzerland

-Additionally, in Times Higher Education‘s comparisons, Switzerland’s two federal technology institutes were ranked as the world’s two most international universities, referring to the proportion of international students, faculty and publications.
-The Federal technology institute ETH Zurich was ranked first, with Swiss Federal Institute of Technology Lausanne (EPFL) in second place and the University of Zurich in 15th.
-This is partly helped by the widely spoken English, as well as Switzerland’s ranking as having the greatest proportion of international staff and publications with international co-authors, both at 62 percent.
+Additionally, in Times Higher Education‘s comparisons, Switzerland’s two federal technology institutes are the world’s two most international universities.
+The Federal technology institute ETH Zurich ranks first, with the Swiss Federal Institute of Technology Lausanne (EPFL) in second place and the University of Zurich in 15th.
+This is partly helped by Switzerland having the greatest proportion of international staff and publications with international co-authors, both at 62%.

 Higher education in Switzerland

-Bachelor programmes are usually taught in the national language of the region (German, French or Italian and some bilingual courses).
-Some universities offer English-language programmes, for example, at ETH Zurich, some degree courses are taught in German for the first year and then in English in the second and third years.
-Master’s programmes are being increasingly taught in English.
+Bachelor programs are usually taught in the national language of the region (German, French, or Italian and some bilingual courses).
+Some universities offer English-language programs.
+For example, at ETH Zurich, some degree courses are in German for the first year and then in English afterwards.
+Master’s programs are being increasingly taught in English.

-The academic year is divided into two semesters of 14 weeks: the autumn semester runs from calendar week 38 to week 51; spring semester runs from calendar week 8 to 22.
+The academic year has two semesters of 14 weeks.
+The autumn semester runs from week 38 to week 51; spring semester runs from week 8 to 22.

 Types of universities in Switzerland

-In Switzerland, there are 12 doctoral/research universities, 8 universities of applied sciences (UAS) and 20 universities of teacher education (UTE).
-Most universities are state-funded, except one of the UAS is private/state-recognised and 14 UTEs are independent.
+In Switzerland, there are 12 doctoral/research universities, eight universities of applied sciences (UAS), and 20 universities of teacher education (UTE).
+Most universities are state-funded, except one of the UAS is private/state-recognized and 14 UTEs are independent.

 Many degrees – all humanities and some science degrees, for example – are only available at academic universities; others, like health sciences, can only be studied at universities of applied science.
-Swiss higher educational policy values quality over quantity and you may find some universities specialise in certain subjects, and smaller universities may only offer a small selection of disciplines.
+Swiss higher educational policy values quality over quantity.
+Some universities specialize in certain subjects, while smaller universities may offer only a small selection of disciplines.

-The doctoral/research or academic universities, which include the 10 cantonal and two federal institutes of technology, offer a wide range of Bachelor’s, Master’s and Doctoral (PhD) degrees programmes at a high scientific and theory-based level and carry out research.
+The academic universities, which include the 10 cantonal and two federal institutes of technology, offer a wide range of bachelor’s, master’s, and doctoral degrees programs at a high scientific and theory-based level and carry out research.

-The universities of applied sciences usually offer Bachelor’s and Master’s degrees (and sometimes Doctoral degrees) related to scientific and professional education and carry out applied research.
+The universities of applied sciences usually offer bachelor’s and master’s degrees (and sometimes doctoral degrees) in scientific and professional education.
+They also carry out applied research.

-International students are not allowed to study medicine in Switzerland as there are limited places and these are almost always reserved for Swiss students.
+International students cannot study medicine in Switzerland.
+There are few places in medicine and these are almost always reserved for local students.

-Contact each institution directly for detailed information on each course and admission criteria – there are links to all the universities in Switzerland at the end of this article.
-You can find out what university courses are available throughout Switzerland at ‘swissuniversities‘.
+Contact each institution directly for information on each course and admission criteria.
+There are links to all the universities in Switzerland at the end of this article.
+You can find out what university courses are available throughout Switzerland at swissuniversities.

-MBAs, EMBA, MAS: business degrees and programmes in Switzerland
+MBAs, EMBA, MAS: business degrees and programs in Switzerland

-There are numerous types of business degrees, diplomas and certificates from Swiss universities which can help executives and leaders strengthen their knowledge and make them better managers – but only if they choose the right programme, whether it’s an EMBA, MBA, DAS or even CAS.
+There are numerous types of business degrees, diplomas, and certificates from Swiss universities.
+These help executives and leaders strengthen their knowledge and make them better managers – but only if they choose the right program, whether it’s an EMBA, MBA, DAS or even CAS.

-Universities and other educational institutions have responded by developing broader, more advanced programmes to better prepare business students to become the leaders of the future.
-Rochester-Bern Executive Programs, for example, offers a number of higher education programmes in Bern, Switzerland in cooperation with the University of Rochester, New York.
+Universities and other educational institutions now have broader, more advanced programs to better prepare business students to become the leaders of the future.
+Rochester-Bern Executive Programs, for example, offers a number of higher education programs in Bern in cooperation with the University of Rochester in the United States.

 Qualifications awarded in Switzerland